 A defective medical product can lead to undue harm or even death.
-In instances where the product was used correctly when the harm occured, the manufacturer, distributor or seller of the product can be held accountable for negligence through a personal injury lawsuit.
+In instances where the product was used correctly when the harm occurred, the manufacturer, distributor or seller of the product can be held accountable by a personal injury lawyer through filing a lawsuit.

 In Florida, there is a four-year statute of limitations to file a product liability claim and a two-year SOL to file a wrongful death claim.
 If you have been harmed by a medical product or if such a product caused the death of someone you love, it’s important to seek skilled representation to build your case before this time frame expires.
 If you would like to speak with a representative about your case, please contact us.

 The FDA Adverse Events Reporting System on Patient Outcome in 2013:

 • 711,232 adverse effects including: death, hospitalization, life-threatening, disability, congenital anomaly and/or other serious outcome.

 • Insufficient packaging or improper instructions that cause overdose or ineffective dosage.

 • Cross contamination with glass, bacteria or mold during the manufacturing process.